-In its former existence, Walnut Arbour was a collection of centuries old barns used for storing willow grown for the basket making trade which still continues in this part of Somerset.
-It has seen a remarkable transformation into a stylish and spacious property which offers luxury holiday accommodation for up to 12 + 2 people (extra charge) in 6 bedrooms.
+In its former existence, Willowhayes was a collection of centuries old barns used for storing willow grown for the basket making trade which still continues in this part of Somerset.
+It has seen a remarkable transformation into a stylish and spacious property which offers luxury holiday accommodation for up to 12 in 6 bedrooms, with room for 2 more at an extra charge each.
 With a light and airy games room, private indoor pool, indulgent steam room, outdoor covered hot tub, and private barrel sauna, you're sure to have a truly relaxing stay.
 Perfect for family holidays, corporate gatherings and relaxing spa breaks.